 For many post/pier outdoor light types, there likely won't be existing wiring running to the place where you plan to set up outdoor lighting, but you can accomplish this outdoor light installation project in seven steps.
 This requires digging a trench and laying out your wiring, which is more time-consuming manual labor than complicated.
 But the end result is exactly what you imagined, without having to perform unnecessary or obvious workarounds.

 Finally, if you just don't like playing around with electrical wires, finding an affordable electrician is the next sensible approach.
 Many projects which take you a few hours can be completed by a qualified electrician in half that time; expect to pay between $50 and $100 an hour for their time.

 Luxury Outdoor Lights - Care and Maintenance

-It goes without saying that outdoor lights demand much more care and maintenance, due to weather conditions, rust, animal damage, and normal wear and tear.
+It goes without saying that luxury exterior lights demand much more care and maintenance, due to weather conditions, rust, animal damage, and normal wear and tear.
 That is why we strongly recommend you set up and follow a regular cleaning and maintenance schedule, checking all outdoor lights at least once weekly throughout each season.